idaholab/moose/modules/phase_field/doc/content/modules/phase_field/sqa/phase_field_srs.md

 !template! item key=system-purpose
 !! system-purpose-begin
 The purpose of the [!ac](MOOSE) Phase Field module is to provide the foundational capabilities for phase field modeling of microstructure evolution.
-It implements commons single- and multi-phase phase field formalisms and enables teh modeling of multicomponent systems.
+It implements common single- and multi-phase phase field formalisms and enables the modeling of multicomponent systems.
 It is intended to both provide a basic set of capabilities and also be readily extensible by applications based on it to represent specialized material behavior.
 !! system-purpose-finish
 !template-end!